A B O U T

 Founded by two brothers who have been playing and modding games since they were 10 years old, Caldera Entertainment was born of a passion for immersive storytelling and engaging gameplay.
 Operating just outside of Houston (Texas, United States), our vision is to captivate players with the richness of our worlds, stunning visuals, and compelling narratives, while delivering gameplay experiences that are both challenging and fun.

-Caldera Entertainment's inaugural endeavor into the world of game development is Simulacrum, a 3rd Person Co-op PVE experience.
+Caldera Entertainment's inaugural endeavor into the world of game development is Simulacrum, a 3rd Person Co-op Action Game.

 The Heart of Our Games

 A great story is the foundation of a memorable narrative experience

 Explore vast environments, experience a constant sense of discovery